Substantial Changes to Horse Insurance Are Good for All

 Source: Acera Insurance (formerly CapriCMW)

 The horse industry is changing.
 Horse welfare has become an everyday concern; veterinary medicine has advanced substantially; and the costs of horse ownership have risen.
-So, it’s time for the horse insurance industry to change, too.
+Over time, the horse insurance industry has changed too.

 For example, the revamped policy rewards horse owners who provide routine veterinary care to their horses with substantially lower premiums.
 That means if your horse receives regular wellness checks, dental work, vaccinations, and other routine care, you will pay less to insure your horse — a boon to horse owners who already do everything they can to keep their horses sound and healthy.

 Co-insurance options — whereby the horse owner and insurer share veterinary bills — are available, too.
 For example, an insurance plan with a 20 percent co-insurance clause means that the horse owner will pay 20 percent of a veterinary bill, while the insurance company pays the other 80 percent.
 Co-insurance plans are common in small animal insurance programs, so it only makes sense for them to be offered for horse care, as well.

 Limits on the maximum amount that the insurer will pay also increased.
 Horse owners can purchase medical/surgical plans as part of their EquiCare policy with annual limits from $2,500 to $15,000, which simply reflect the higher cost of veterinary care today.
 The current program provides generous limits on diagnostic expenses and has broadened the coverage in place for specialized treatment to get the horse healthy and sound as quickly as possible.

 Finally, as more horses are competing and leading productive lives into their late teens, the maximum age for mortality (life) insurance coverage was increased from 17 to 20.